Pandaqi/Pandaqi-Studio/pandaqi-studio/content/jam-games/play/inside-sprout/_index.md

 ---
-type: "gamepage"
+type: "project"

 title: "Inside Sprout"
-headerTitle: "Defend your treeheart by distracting animals with the right flowers."
+blurb: "Defend your treeheart by distracting animals with the right flowers."

-color: "green"

 date: 2025-12-12